reduxjs/redux/docs/advanced/AsyncActions.md

 ## Async Action Creators

 Finally, how do we use the synchronous action creators we [defined earlier](#synchronous-action-creators) together with network requests?
-The standard way to do it with Redux is to use the [edux-thunk middleware](https://github.com/gaearon/redux-thunk).
+The standard way to do it with Redux is to use the [redux-thunk middleware](https://github.com/gaearon/redux-thunk).
 We'll explain how middleware works in general [later](Middleware.md); for now, there is just one important thing you need to know: by using this specific middleware, an action creator can return a function instead an action object.
  This way, the function creator becomes a [thunk](https://en.wikipedia.org/wiki/Thunk).

-When a function creator returns a function, that function will get executed by the redux-thunk middleware.
+When a function creator returns a function, that function will get executed by the Redux-Thunk middleware.
 This function doesn't need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
 The function can also dispatch actions - like those synchronous actions we defined earlier.